codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 In the example above, what we expect is a string concatenation; But, we've put there a number and... it just works.
-This is a smart feature of JavaScript which automatically converts the number to a string before the concatenation is processed and helps us to simplify our works.
+This is a smart feature of JavaScript which automatically converts the number to a string before the concatenation is processed and helps us to simplify our work.

 Generally, in many other programming languages, type conversion must be done explicitly by writing extra lines of code.
 JavaScript also provides methods which